Isaac Díaz

-Isaac Alejandro Díaz Lobos (born 24 March 1990) is a Chilean professional footballer who plays as a striker for Primera B side Rangers de Talca.
+Isaac Alejandro Díaz Lobos (born 24 March 1990) is a Chilean professional footballer who plays as a striker for Primera B side Deportes Iquique.

 Career

 In December 2019, Díaz returned to Mexico and joined Ascenso MX club Cafetaleros, the club he also played for in 2016.

 In 2021 season, Díaz returned to Chile and joined Primera B side Deportes Iquique.

 In 2025, Díaz joined Rangers de Talca from Deportes Copiapó.
+The next year, he returned to Deportes Iquique.